 To you & yours, Merry Christmas!

-Thanksgiving is next week, and this is a great craft to take up a meeting around this time of year.
+Gobble Gobble T-Shirts are great crafts around Thanksgiving.
 As well, this craft can very easily be done while teaching the girls more about the origins of American Thanksgiving and the importance of tradition and family.
 If t-shirts are a little outside the budget for your troop during this down economy, you can change the medium to poster board and make the same design on posters for decorations during Thanksgiving.

 - White t-shirt – pre-washed